 Access your server on port 8080 (Or updated port) in your favorite web browser.
 The default installation password can be found at /var/lib/jenkins/secrets/initialAdminPassword as showing in below image.

 Now select appropriate option to install the plugin.
-You can choose to install suggested plugins or select required plugins options.
+You can choose to install suggested plugins or select the required plugins options.

 Now create an admin account for your Jenkins setup.
 This will be required to log in to Jenkins.